max-mapper/get-dat/markdown/03-working-with-json.md

 ## Importing JSON with keys

-OK, let's start over. run `dat clean` to get rid of the data we imported above, and then run `dat init` to initialize a new empty dat store.
+OK, let's start over. run `dat destroy` to get rid of the data we imported above, and then run `dat init` to initialize a new empty dat store.

-Now import the data again, but this time let's specify a `primary` key:
+Now import the data again, but this time let's specify a key:

 ```
-dat import people.json --json --primary=name
+dat import people.json --key=name -d people
 ```

 If you do `dat cat` again, you should see that the data is using the name as the key:

 ```
 $ dat cat
-{"name":"alice","age":"35","key":"alice","version":1}
+{"name":"alice","age":"35","key":"alice"}
-{"name":"bob","age":"34","key":"bob","version":1}
+{"name":"bob","age":"34","key":"bob"}
 ```

 If you run the import a second time:

 ```
-dat import people.json --json --primary=name
+dat import people.json --key=name -d people
 ```

-A `dat cat` should show no new data, and both rows should still be at version 1.
+A `dat export -d people` should show no duplicates this time.